CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Aug 25, 2025

 Mistake 4: State Law Confusion Assuming state tax treatment automatically follows federal rules without verification.

-With HELOC interest deductibility rules changing significantly in 2026, proper planning and documentation become more critical than ever.
+With HELOC interest deductibility rules now permanently settled under the extended TCJA, proper planning and documentation remain critical.
 (Accounting Insights) Chestnut Mortgage’s modern platform and AI-driven approach help ensure you can access competitive financing while maintaining the documentation standards necessary for tax compliance.

 Chestnut Mortgage’s technology-driven approach to HELOCs provides the speed, competitive rates, and clear terms necessary to execute sophisticated tax strategies effectively.
 (Chestnut Mortgage) With their platform’s ability to compare 100+ lenders and deliver instant quotes, you can secure optimal financing terms while maintaining focus on tax optimization.